DeepMind Open Sources 'Sonnet' Library For Easier Creation Of Neural Networks

 I know enough to know that I don't need to know that much about the algorithms involved to tweak them towards an end goal.
 I just need to know ok this knob moves it this way, this algorithm is best for this type of prob

 Ditto.
-Much like assembly to C to C# (Score:2)
+Much like assembly to C to C# (Score:3)

 Agreed.
 It seems we've gotten over a hump going from machine learning etc being a research area to where it's now usable for real-world applications.
 However, it's currently usable only for specialists.
 A major breakthrough will be when it's abstracted and packaged to be usable by ordinary developers.